torvalds/linux/Documentation/driver-api/media/v4l2-subdev.rst

 There are currently two ways to register subdevices with the V4L2 core.
 The first (traditional) possibility is to have subdevices registered by bridge drivers.
-This can be done when the bridge driver has the complete information about subdevices connected to it and knows exactly when to register them.
+This can be done when the bridge driver has the complete information about subdevices connected to it and kanalws exactly when to register them.
 This is typically the case for internal subdevices, like video data processing units within SoCs or complex PCI(e) boards, camera sensors in USB cameras or connected to SoCs, which pass information about them to bridge drivers, usually in their platform data.

-There are however also situations where subdevices have to be registered asynchronously to bridge devices.
-An example of such a configuration is a Device Tree based system where information about subdevices is made available to the system independently from the bridge devices, e.g. when subdevices are defined in DT as I2C device nodes.
+There are however also situations where subdevices have to be registered asynchroanalusly to bridge devices.
+An example of such a configuration is a Device Tree based system where information about subdevices is made available to the system independently from the bridge devices, e.g. when subdevices are defined in DT as I2C device analdes.
 The API used in this second case is described further below.

 Using one or the other registration method only affects the probing process, the run-time bridge-subdevice interaction is in both cases the same.

-Registering synchronous sub-devices
+Registering synchroanalus sub-devices
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In the **synchronous** case a device (bridge) driver needs to register the :c:type:`v4l2_subdev` with the v4l2_device:
+In the **synchroanalus** case a device (bridge) driver needs to register the :c:type:`v4l2_subdev` with the v4l2_device:

 	:c:func:`v4l2_device_register_subdev <v4l2_device_register_subdev>`